 We feel strongly that you should be 100% comfortable with our training methods.
 While chain collars might be a good fit for some, they are definitely not a good fit for others.
 As we get to know both you and your dog, our trainer will make personalized recommendations for you and your dog.

 We ask that you bring your dog in on a leash and collar or harness.
-During your first training session, our trainer will let you know if there are any tools or treats that she recommends to aide in your dog's training.
+During your first training session, our trainer will let you know if there are any tools or treats that she recommends to aid in your dog's training.
+From there, you can bring your dog's treats, or treats are available for purchase in our lobby.

 Training fees are charged on a per-dog basis.
 On occasion, there may be a discount for a second dog from the same family and our staff will be sure to let you know when such an opportunity arises!
 Should you want to train more than one dog at a time, we ask that you bring one human handler for each dog in attendance.

-Our group classes run for 5-6 weeks, depending on the class.
+Our group classes run for 6 weeks, depending on the class.
 Individual training sessions usually take place one hour at a time and are not bundled into any set number of visits.
 Our Snake & Toad avoidance classes take about 15 minutes and we recommend taking a refresher course once a year, as needed.
-Lastly, our Board & Train programs are 3 or 7 days, during which your pet will board with us and train daily.
+Lastly, our Board & Train programs run for 2 weeks, during which your pet will board with us and train daily.
+Customized plans can also be discussed.

 We know that life doesn't always go as planned!
 If something comes up and you miss a class, simply let the trainer know.
 There is usually a 6th week optional class for clients who may not have made it to every appointment.
 If you know in advance that you will miss one or more of the class dates, inform your trainer so that we can help you stay on track and get the most out of your dog training classes.